KaustubhDamania/LazyGit/README.md

 - If commit message is not given, then configured text editor is opened for writing commit message

-- If name of remote branch is not given, then the current branch's name is considered.
+- If name of remote branch is not given, then the current branch's name is considered as the remote branch's name.

 For example,